aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 A newer version of the CDK CLI (>= 1.24.0) is necessary to interact with this app
 ```

 The message makes sense, but actually, synthesis worked, and `cdk.out` was created.
+Which also makes sense.
+The validation is do is against the `manifest.version` value, therefore we have to first create the `Cloud-Assembly`, and only then validate.

 Not sure its an actual problem, but it does kind of feel weird.

 On one hand we are saying the CLI doesn't work with newer framework versions, on the other hand, it did,
 because it invoked the framework which created `cdk.out`...